Packaging Power in Circles

 comes into play and energizes the overall sequence.

-the opponent's center of gravity.
-Once you supplant the attacker's center, you can move the opponent from the
+opponent's center of gravity.
+Once you supplant the attacker's center, you can move the opponent from the center of

 Now that you have some basic grounding in circular movements, let's consider some of the possibilities available to you.